yt-project/yt/doc/source/yt4differences.rst

   Certain field names are deprecated within yt v4.0 and will be removed in yt v4.1.
 For example, ``("gas", "kinetic_energy")`` has been renamed to ``("gas", "kinetic_energy_density")``, though the former name has been added as an alias.
-Other fields, such as ``("gas", "cylindrical_tangential_velocity_absolute")``, are being removed entirely.
-When the deprecated field names are used for the first time in a session, a warning will be logged, so it is advisable to set your logging level to ``WARNING`` at a minimum to catch these.
+Other fields, such as
+  ``("gas", "cylindrical_tangential_velocity_absolute")``, are being removed entirely.
+When the deprecated field names are used for the first time in a session, a warning will be logged, so it is advisable to set your logging level to ``WARNING`` (``yt.set_log_level("error")``) at a minimum to catch these.
+See :ref:`faq-log-level` for more information on setting your log level and :ref:`available-fields` to see all available fields.
 * ``cmocean`` **colormaps need prefixing** yt used to automatically load and register external colormaps from the ``cmocean`` package unprefixed (e.g., ``set_cmap(FIELD, "balance")``.
 This